elgohr/Github-Hub-Action/README.md

 ## Argument

-The actions you want to perform on Github
+The actions you want to perform on Github.
+All commands can be found at https://hub.github.com/hub.1.html